Montagu Bertie, 7th Earl of Abingdon: Career

 Bertie served as High Steward of Abingdon and the Deputy Lieutenant of Berkshire.
 His father had served as Lord Lieutenant of Berkshire from 1854 until 1881 and his grandfather before him from 1826 until 1854.
 Upon his father's death in 1884, he succeeded to the peerage as the 7th Earl of Abingdon and the 11th Lord Norris.

 As Lord Norreys, he entered the Royal Berkshire Militia as a Lieutenant on 12 March 1858, resigned but was then appointed Major in 1861 by his father, the Lord Lieutenant.
 He commanded the regiment (later the 3rd Reserve Battalion, Princess Charlotte of Wales (Royal Berkshire Regiment)) from 31 July 1863 as Lieutenant-Colonel, and after his retirement was appointed its Honorary Colonel on 27 October 1880.
 He was also a Justice of the Peace for Oxfordshire and Berkshire and served on the governing body of Abingdon School from 1901 to 1915.

+Following the death of his first wife's brother-in-law, Thomas O'Hagan in 1885, he inherited the Towneley family trustee position at the British Museum.

 Personal life

-On 10 July 1858, he married Caroline Theresa Towneley (1838–1873) at the Roman Catholic Royal Bavarian Chapel in London.
+On 10 July 1858, he married Caroline Theresa Towneley (1838–1873) at the Royal Bavarian Chapel in London.
 She was the daughter and co-heiress of Colonel Charles Towneley, a Member of Parliament for Sligo, and Lady Caroline Molyneux (daughter of William Molyneux, 2nd Earl of Sefton).
-They lived at Wytham Abbey in Berkshire (now Oxfordshire) and had four children together:
+They lived at Wytham Abbey in Berkshire (now Oxfordshire) and had four surviving children: